Kevun1/hillsHacksWorkshop/README.md

 The program people should open is called "IDLE," which should've been automatically downloaded

-Type these two lines into IDLE.
+Type these two lines into IDLE. *No explanation is needed yet, tell everyone this is just part of the setup in order to begin.*
 ```python
 from turtle import *
 t = Turtle()
 ```
 This should open up a window.

-*No explanation is needed yet, tell everyone this is just part of the setup in order to begin.*
+***Open up IDLE and project it onto the board.
+Every time there is a code snippet, type it out yourself so it is projected on the board, so other people can follow***

+***

 ##### *General notes for IDLE:*